declare-lab/conv-emotion/README.md

 ## DialogueGCN: A Graph Convolutional Neural Network for Emotion Recognition in Conversation

-[_DialogueGCN_](https://arxiv.org/pdf/1908.11540.pdf) Dialogue Graph Convolutional Network (DialogueGCN), is a graph neural network based approach to ERC.
+[_DialogueGCN_](https://arxiv.org/pdf/1908.11540.pdf) (Dialogue Graph Convolutional Network), is a graph neural network based approach to ERC.
 We leverage self and inter-speaker dependency of the interlocutors to model conversational context for emotion recognition.
 Through the graph network, DialogueGCN addresses context propagation issues present in the current RNN-based methods.
 DialogueGCN is naturally suited for multi-party dialogues.

 __Note__:
 ![Alt text](DialogueGCN.jpg?raw=true "DialogueGCN framework")